Maxmillian sunflowers (Helianthus maximilianii). Photo: Pat Whalen

 Our Guiding Values and Principles:

-- Management of MPF properties in accordance with internal management plans, consultation with external prairie professionals, presettlement and recent prairie biological data, and scientifically and environmentally sound practices.
+- Informed and Science-Based Stewardship: Manage MPF properties in accordance with internal management plans, consultation with external prairie professionals, presettlement and recent prairie biological data, and scientifically and environmentally sound practices.